Approximations on certain domains of $\mathbb{C}^{n}$: Introduction

 A solution of the Loewner PDE is a family of holomorphic maps $\{f_t\}_{t\in[0,\infty)}$ from $\Om$ to a complex manifold $M$ which is locally absolutely continuous on $[0,\infty)$ satisfies \eqref{loewnerpde} and $t\mapsto f_t$ is continuous in the topology of holomorphic maps from $\Om$ to $M$.
 Such a family of maps is closely related to evolution family $\{\varphi_{s,t}\}$ that satisfies Loewner ODE \eqref{loewnerode}

 in the following sense:

-The main open problem in the field is to solve whether, on a complex complete hyperbolic domain, there is a solution to Loewner PDE with values in $\cplx^n$.
+The main open problem in the field is; {\em To solve whether, on a complex complete hyperbolic domain, there is a solution to Loewner PDE with values in $\cplx^n$}.
 Solution of such Loewner PDE with values in certain abstract complex manifold has already been found in \cite{BCD2009}.
-Recently the connection between the approximation of biholomorphic maps and the solution of Loewner PDE has been found\cite{ABFW13, Hamada15}.
-As an application of Theorem~\ref{thm-apprxges} we will show that any Loewner PDE in a complete hyperbolic spirallike domain $\Om$ with respect to an exponentially stable vector field has a solution with values in $\cn$.
-We will also provide an application of Theorem~\ref{thm-linear case}.
-Both of them generalize the result \cite[Theorem 5.3]{Hamada15}.
-Our generalizations provide a new class of domains where Loewner PDE has a univalent solution with values in $\cn$.
+Recently the connection between the approximation of biholomorphic maps and the solution of Loewner PDE has been found \cite{ABFW13}.
+As an application of Theorem~\ref{thm-apprxges} we state the following.